Practical Setups for PCB Design and Other Tips for Success

 Hardware, the First Practical Setup for PCB Design

 The first thing that pops to mind when you talk about setting up the perfect workstation is the kind of hardware that you are using.
+When PCB designing, there are so many options that it can seem overwhelming.
 Sure, I’ve had my share of geek outs over computer setups and new machinery, but there is no right answer here as far as which machine and/or setup is the best choice.
 The rule of thumb is, get as much computer as you can: as much memory, speed, 64-bit, and whatever else is available that you can afford.
 The more horsepower that you can harness for your CAD system, the better off you will be.

 Avoid the Trap of a Negative Environment